glicatap/WQ_SWMP_Synthesis/R/Data_processing/README.md

 -  `downloaded` - files from the AQS zip download
 -  `compiled_by_stn` - .Rdata files for each individual station, containing all years, all parameters, and qa/qc flag columns.
 Empty data columns and their associated flag columns will be removed.
 Data frames are named as the station only; e.g. `gndbhwq`.
 -  `QAQCd_by_stn` - .Rdata files for each individual station.
 Only required SWMP parameters have been kept.
 If data points do not fall within this Synthesis project's 'keep' parameters (defined in the `helper_files/definitions.R` script), they have been replaced with `NA`.
+Some older files contained `-99` rather than `NA`; these values have been replaced with `NA`.
 For nutrient columns, a column indicating whether each value has been censored has been added (0 if not censored; 1 if censored, e.g. below the MDL).
-WQ and MET files remain at their 15-minute timesteps.
+WQ and MET files remain at their 15- or 30-minute timesteps.
 F_ columns (those with QA/QC flags and codes) have been removed; all data points present in these files are considered "acceptable" for this project's purposes.
 Data frames are named as the station, followed by "_qc"; e.g. `gndbhwq_qc`.
--  `QAQCd_daily` - aggregation of WQ and MET data to daily values.
+-  `QAQCd_monthly` - aggregation of WQ, MET, and NUT data to monthly values, originating from the 15- or 30-minute data (for WQ/MET) and monthly replicate grab samples (NUT).
 This folder contains .RData files.
-Data frames are named as the station, followed by "_daily"; e.g. `gndbhwq_daily`.
-    -  Each row is a date, and each column is some sort of aggregation of a parameter: nValid for how many data points that day passed qa/qc; and min, median, max, mean, sd, and iqr for all of the parameters that should be processed that way.
-For things like precipitation and PAR, there's just nValid and total, which sums up the values for the day.
-    -  In the WQ files, I've tabulated how many DO_mgl values were <2 and <5.
-Those both come with 'nValid' and 'total' (so the proportion for how many readings in a day were < 2 mg/L could be calculated as `doLessThan2_total/doLessThan2_nValid`).
--  `QAQCd_daily_csvs` - the .RData files from the step above, with a column added for station, and saved out as .csv files.
-These are easier to share than .RData files but are also larger.
--  `QAQCd_monthly` - aggregation of WQ, MET, and NUT data to monthly values, originating from the 15-minute data (for WQ/MET) and monthly replicate grab samples (NUT).
-This folder contains .RData files.
 Data frames are named as the station, followed by "_monthly"; e.g. `gndbhwq_monthly`.
 Each row contains a single year and month, and each column is some sort of aggregation of a parameter.
     -  for WQ and MET: nValid for how many data points that month passed qa/qc; and min, median, max, mean, sd, and iqr for all of the parameters that should be processed that way.
 For precipitation, columns are nValid and a monthly total.
 For PAR, values were first summed at the daily level; then nValid, min, median, max, mean, sd, and iqr were calculated on the daily totals.
+    -  Monthly aggregated stats were only calculated if a parameter had at least one week's worth of valid (non-NA) data points during that month.
+For typical 15-minute data, the cutoff was 672 points.
+MET data has always been collected at 15-minute intervals.
+WQ data was collected at 30-minute intervals at many stations prior to 2007.
+When this was the case, the cutoff for calculation of monthly stats was 336 points.
+The script `proc03_QAQCdStns_to_QCQCdMonthly.R` contains code determining whether time values of xx:15 and xx:45 were present within a given month; if so, data were at 15-minute intervals and the cutoff was set to 672.
+Otherwise the data were collected at 30-minute intervals and the cutoff was 336. nValid is present for every parameter, but values of min/median/max/etc. when nValid is below these cutoffs were turned into `NA`.
     -  In the WQ files, I've tabulated how many DO_mgl values were <2 and <5.
 Those both come with 'nValid' and 'total' (so the proportion for how many readings in a month were < 2 mg/L could be calculated as `doLessThan2_total/doLessThan2_nValid`).
     -  for NUT: Valid monthly replicate values were averaged.
 For the censored column, if at least one valid replicate was identified as censored, the average was also identified as censored.
 -  `QAQCd_monthly_byType` - compilation of all stations for each data type.
 Contains 6 files: one `.RData` and one `.csv` for each data type: `SWMP_WQ`, `SWMP_MET`, `SWMP_NUT`.
 Once quality-checked and any questions/issues are addressed, these will be the final monthly files used in SWMP Synthesis data analysis. **Note**: these files contain all stations that have data - inactive stations or those with short duration will need to be removed before analysis, if appropriate.
 Additionally, the number of rows may change as we ensure all year-month combinations are represented for each station (e.g. we may need to insert blank rows for months with no data).
     -  WQ file contains 27,605 rows from 154 stations
     -  MET file contains 6,909 rows from 37 stations
     -  NUT file contains 28,693 rows from 156 stations
+-  `QAQCd_daily` - aggregation of WQ and MET data to daily values.
+This folder contains .RData files.
+Data frames are named as the station, followed by "_daily"; e.g. `gndbhwq_daily`.
+    -  Each row is a date, and each column is some sort of aggregation of a parameter: nValid for how many data points that day passed qa/qc; and min, median, max, mean, sd, and iqr for all of the parameters that should be processed that way.
+For things like precipitation and PAR, there's just nValid and total, which sums up the values for the day.
+    -  In the WQ files, I've tabulated how many DO_mgl values were <2 and <5.
+Those both come with 'nValid' and 'total' (so the proportion for how many readings in a day were < 2 mg/L could be calculated as `doLessThan2_total/doLessThan2_nValid`).
+-  `QAQCd_daily_csvs` - the .RData files from the step above, with a column added for station, and saved out as .csv files.
+These are easier to share than .RData files but are also larger.

 ## Running the scripts